ThobesForBros/Wired-for-Perfection/perfectionism.md

 **FADE IN**

-*KAMAL slowly regains consciousness in a apartment bed.
+*KAMAL slowly regains consciousness in an apartment bed.
 His head is heavy, and his vision is blurry.*

 **Saif (shocked)**
 KAMAL?!

 *KAMAL blinks, adjusting to the light.
 SAIF and JAZAM are standing by his bedside, eyes wide with disbelief.
 A DOCTOR is flipping through a chart, eyebrows furrowed.*

 *KAMAL tries to sit up, but there's a slight disorientation.
 His legs, however... feel different.
-He slowly tests them—bends his knees.
+He slowly tests them—and bends his knees.
 There’s no pain.
 No stiffness.
 He flexes them a few more times, more confidently now.
 HADIDAH had promised.
 And she had delivered.*

 **KAMAL (muttering to himself)**
 HADIDAH...?

 *KAMAL's gaze shifts to SAIF, who grips the handles of his scooter—HADIDAH—now completely lifeless.
 No glow.
 No eerie hum.
-Just an ordinary machine.*
+It's just an ordinary machine.*

 **KAMAL (curious, to himself)**
 What did that scooter do to me?

 *KAMAL steadies himself, placing his feet firmly on the ground.
 He takes a step, then another.
-He stands taller than before, every movement precise, effortless.*
+He stands taller than before, every movement precise and effortless.*

 **KAMAL (whispering to himself)**
 My legs, they feel... stronger.
 It’s like there was no pain to begin with.

 *SAIF exchanges glances, still stunned, but KAMAL isn’t paying attention.
-He takes a deep breath and strides toward the exit of the hospital, his footsteps confident.*
+He takes a deep breath and strides toward the apartment exit, his footsteps confident.*

 **KAMAL (grinning, to himself)**
 My legs.
 They're... **perfect**!